Carl-Maxwell/promulgation.ninja/README.md

   - [ ] forms should have a name
 - [ ] creating, viewing, editing, and deleting fields within forms
   - [ ] fields belong to a form
-  - [ ] fields have a type (text, textarea, dropdown, radio, checkbox, date, etc)
+  - [ ] fields have a type (text, textarea, dropdown, radio, checkbox, date, &c)
 - [ ] resorting fields within forms
   - [ ] drag & drop
 - [ ] auto-saving forms as they're being edited